pickettd/3_Project_Boost/README.md

 In order to start this section you should have either finished [the previous section of this course](https://github.com/CompleteUnityDeveloper2/2_Terminal_Hacker), or be able to complete it's learning outcomes.

 # Project 3 - Project Boost
 This is a game inspired by the 1986 classic Thrust.
-The goal is to battle gravity and avoid obstacles do skillfully pilot your ship from a launch pad to a landing pad.
+The goal is to battle gravity and avoid obstacles to skillfully pilot your ship from a launch pad to a landing pad.
 A simple concept with a huge array of gameplay opportunities.

 ## This Project's Learning Outcomes
 Basic Particle Effects.
 Local version control.
 Create C# scripts.
 Add Unity Components.
 Use coordinate systems, origins and anchor points.
 Create and maniplulate Unity prefabs.
 Do basic level design.
 (Ref: PB_CU2)